Hay-B/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that displays the content list of your current directory
+Script that changes the working directory to the users home directory